microsoft/AzureStackHCIJumpstart/README.md

 - NIC configurations (emulate Intel, Marvel, Mellanox, Chelsio, Broadcom, etc.)
 - Disk types (SCM, SSD, HDD)

+There are several unique configurations that makes testing the deployment UI in VMs challenging.
+This module simplifies (requires only one input) these challenges as it was purpose-built.

 For more details on what this does, please see [What it does in a little more depth](#What-it-does-in-a-little-more-depth)

 ## What's New - Version 2020.1.1.2